-During the Financial Year, no share options have been exercised.
+During the Financial Year, no share options have been exercised and no share options have been granted.

 PRE-EMPTIVE RIGHTS

 There is no provision for pre-emptive rights under the Articles of Association of the Company, or the Companies Law of the Cayman Islands, which would oblige the Company to offer new shares on a pro-rata basis to existing shareholders of the Company (the "Shareholders").